Young-Tao/PeerAssessments/README.md

 ### Import Necessary Package

-The only one beyond defalt packages is "plyr".
+The only one beyond default packages is "plyr".
 You need to install it in advance.

 ### Import Necessary Dataset